hiroyuki718/TennisMatchTracker/README.md

 What you need to install the software:

     Node.js
-    MongoDB or your choice of database
+    Postgresql or your choice of database
     Git

 Installing